-The Veterinary Technology Program at Eastern Florida State College will recruit and educate quality candidates who will integrate knowledge, clinical skills, problem solving/critical thinking and professional behavior to become caring, qualified and competent entry level veterinary technicians.
+The Veterinary Nursing program at Eastern Florida State College recruits and educates quality candidates who will integrate knowledge, clinical skills, problem solving/critical thinking and professional behavior to become caring, qualified and competent entry level veterinary nurses.

-Veterinary Technicians primarily function as professional technical support to veterinarians, biomedical researchers, and other scientists who must maintain high standards of animal care.
-To do so and meet the technical demands of an expanding veterinary profession, a good veterinary team is required.
-The veterinary technician is a very important member of this team.
-The Veterinary Technician is educated to be the veterinarian's nurse, laboratory technician, radiography technician, anesthetist, surgical nurse and client educator.
-Academic training is required for a technician to gain the competencies and skills needed to perform these duties.
+Veterinary nurses primarily function as professional technical support to veterinarians, biomedical researchers and other scientists who must maintain high standards of animal care.
+To do so and to meet the technical demands of an expanding veterinary profession, a good veterinary team is required.
+The veterinary nurse is a very important member of this team.
+They are also educated to be laboratory technicians, radiography technicians, anesthetists, surgical nurses and client educators.
+Academic training is required to gain the competencies and skills needed to perform these duties.
 EFSC is one of only three such on-campus academic training programs in Florida.

 Technical Performance Standards

 Successful participation and completion of this program requires that applicants meet the demands of the program.
-Please review these performance standards.
+Please review the performance standards.

-For more information on the Veterinary Technology Program, please contact Health Science
+For more information on the Veterinary Nursing program, please contact:

-Admissions at 321-433-7575.
-Visit the Vet Tech program's application procedure page for information on how to apply.
+Visit the veterinary program's application procedure page for information on how to apply.